remarkety/slate/source/includes/_receiving-events.md

    Field | Purpose
    ----- | -------
-   timestamp | The timestamp of the event itself recipient | The main recipient of the email (cc or bcc will not trigger events) campaign_name | The plain-text name of the campaign that triggered this email campaign_group | The plain-text name of the campaign group campaign_id | The internal Remarkety id of the campaign
+   timestamp | The timestamp of the event itself email | The recipient's email address (cc or bcc will not trigger events) campaign_name | The plain-text name of the campaign that triggered this email campaign_group | The plain-text name of the campaign group campaign_id | The internal Remarkety id of the campaign